constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 The first problem I try to solve is to increase the query completeness;
 For that purpose we try to divide the search space among peers.
-It has to be considered first that we don't know in advance the shape of the domain, the topology of the part of the web to explore with the aims to answer the query;
+It has to be considered first that we don't know in advance the topology of the domain, so we cannot in advance divide the search space.
-hence we cannot divide it before the execution of the query.
-I propose three strategies to divide the domain.

 - <span class="question_hypothesis">Collect the seed URLs and to divide them between the query engines</span>:
 The advantage of this strategy is the communication between the engine is minimal,